Project Ryhti - Built environment information system

 Legislation has been amended and will be further developed to respond to the need of the increasingly digitalised society to harmonise data on the built environment.
 The reform of the Land Use and Building Act is also based on the needs related to the digitalisation of the built environment.
 Now the provisions concerning construction have been separated into a new act, the Construction Act.
 The act requires that the applicant for a new permit must submit the data needed for this in a machine-readable form.
 The municipality forwards the design and as-built models created in the construction process to the built environment information system.
 When the process to develop the built environment information system started, separate provisions on digitalisation concerning land use were included in the Land Use and Building Act.

 The EU promotes the development of building information systems e.g. under the Digital Building Logbook initiative.
 The EU obliges to compile interoperable planning and building data that is accessible through interfaces and download services.
 This transformation has been successfully promoted in other countries, and Finland cannot afford to lag behind in this development.

 Project lays the foundation for better and more accessible information

 Information on zoning plans and building permits will be compiled and processed into a coherent and accessible form.
 To achieve this, a national information system on the built environment will be created in broad cooperation between the relevant stakeholders.
 Both the producers and users of information will benefit from this transformation.

-- much less overlapping information is collected and information is always up to date
+- Much less overlapping data is collected and the data is always up to date.

-The new way to manage, produce and utilise information on the built environment will be created in cooperation among a broad network of stakeholders.
-The project is coordinated by the Ministry of the Environment, and the project partners include local governments, operators in the real estate and building sectors, associations, information system suppliers, regional administration, and the key ministries and agencies.
-The project is also willing to learn from experiences gained in other countries and follows the international trends very closely.
+The new way to manage, produce and utilise information on the built environment will be created through cooperation.
+The project on the built environment information system and its timetable are linked to several other projects on promoting digitalisation in the sector.
+The parties to the project of the Ministry of the Environment and the Finnish Environment Institute are the local governments and regional councils, operators in the real estate and construction sectors, associations, information system suppliers, regional administration, and the relevant ministries and agencies.

 - Work on interoperability started